Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 The Unlikely Works of Modern Art

-There are many bizarre works of modern art out there in the world of art.
+There are many bizarre works of modern art out there, unlikely creations that stretch our definition of what art should be, that upset, puzzle and delight.
 They come in all sorts of different forms and arguably have the ability to affect us in all manner of weird and wonderful ways.

 Unlikely works of modern art can get under our skin and cause controversy.
 Who wants to look at a urinal, for instance, placed on a plinth in a gallery?
 What's with those random lumps of meat suspended on string posing as art?

-A minority of modern artists for whatever reasons break new ground in their efforts to understand the world we inhabit and create.
+A minority of modern artists, for whatever reason, break new ground in their efforts to understand the world we inhabit and create.
 Crazy art is born, for good or bad.
 But what does it mean for us, the people who go to galleries, museums and shows?
 A great artist once said:

 A cynic might reply: So, art has a purpose?